kubernetes/cloud-provider-openstack/docs/expose-applications-using-loadbalancer-type-service.md

 - loadbalancer.openstack.org/x-forwarded-for

   If 'true', `X-Forwarded-For` is inserted into the HTTP headers which contains the original client IP address so that the backend HTTP service is able to get the real source IP of the request.
+Only applies when using Octavia.

 - loadbalancer.openstack.org/timeout-client-data